-- Step 5: Calculate building overstrength factor, $\phi{ob}$ , and overstrength diaphragm inertia forces in accordance with Section C2. - Step 6: Determine "floor forces", $F{\text{Di}}$ , from the analysis and apply these to the nodes in the grillage model associated with vertical lateral load-resisting elements. - Step 7: Determine vertical element out-of-plane "floor forces", $F{OPi}$ , from the analysis and apply these to the nodes in the grillage model. - Step 8: Run the grillage model analysis to determine the seismic demands on the diaphragm elements. - Step 9: Check the capacity of the diaphragm elements against the seismic demands. - Step 10: If the diaphragm has enough capacity to resist the seismic demands, go to Step 12.
+- Step 5: Develop pESA envelope in accordance with Section C2 and use it to calculate diaphragm force at each level. - Step 6: Determine "floor forces", F{Di} , based on the pESA analysis and apply these to the nodes in the diaphragm analysis model associated with vertical lateral load-resisting elements. - Step 7: Determine vertical element out-of-plane "floor forces", F{OPi} , from the pESA analysis and apply these to the nodes in the diaphragm analysis model. - Step 8: Run analysis to determine the seismic demands on the diaphragm elements. - Step 9: Check the capacity of the diaphragm elements against the seismic demands. - Step 10: If the diaphragm has enough capacity to resist the seismic demands, go to Step 12.
 Otherwise, if the seismic demands on selected diaphragm elements exceed their capacity, redistribution can be used to utilise other load paths which may exist. - Step 11: Re-check the capacity of the diaphragm elements against the redistributed building seismic demands.
-If, after redistribution, the diaphragm does not have adequate capacity to resist the seismic demands then reduce the diaphragm inertia forces and return to Step 6.
+If, after redistribution, the diaphragm does not have adequate capacity to resist the seismic demands then reduce the pESA envelope and hence diaphragm forces and return to Step 6.
 If the diaphragm has adequate capacity to resist the redistributed seismic demands proceed to Step 12.